|More Credit Card Help stories|

 9. Exceeding your credit limit

 Checking your statements also can keep you from exceeding your credit limit, mistake No. 9.
-Although the CARD Act ended the policy of automatically enrolling customers in over-limit programs that charged hefty fees, it still can be embarrassing to have your card rejected at the cash register.
+Although a 2010 Federal Reserve rule barred banks from automatically enrolling customers in over-limit programs that charged hefty fees, it still can be embarrassing to have your card rejected at the cash register.

 "If you're near the top of your credit limit, try really hard to pay in cash for subsequent purchases or get an increased credit line," says Schroeder.
 "If you don't, your purchase will be rejected unless you have opted in, authorizing your card company to charge over-the-limit fees.
 It's better to check your statement and learn self-discipline."